xackery/eqemupatcher/README.md

 There are two parts to getting eqemupatcher working.
 First is getting filelistbuilder configured, second is configuring and compiling the eqemupatcher client.

 * Fork this repository, so you can modify and version your own changes.
 If you are unfamiliar with forking, I suggest checking out https://help.github.com/articles/fork-a-repo/ to learn more.
 When I refer to the EQemu Patcher\ directory, I am referring to your forked copy of the source code here.
+* Enable CICD actions

 #### Filelistbuilder setup - Building the patch data.

+Theere are two ways to generate the patch data.
+If you don't have large patches, you can host it on github, by copying the content to the repo's rof/ folder.
+You can do this on the website if no files exceed 25mb.
+If they exceed 25mb, I recommend using Github Desktop.

 * *Optional:* If you have golang installed, you can compile filelistbuilder.go yourself by going into your EQEmu Patcher\flielistbuilder\ directory and compiling filelistbuilder.go.
 * Download the filelistbuilder binary version that fits your server operating system here: https://github.com/xackery/filelistbuilder/releases
 * *Note:* It is important that your server generates the filelist.yml file, as an md5 can change when being hosted and cause challenges.